 My husband and I met Laurence Perdue when we moved to France in 2001.
 Her apartment was across from ours and she immediately adopted us and instructed us to call her Mamie Laurence (French for grandmother).
 Mamie Laurence was an incredibly strong woman, born in Normandy and raised in Paris by a single mother who was high up in the French Government Aviation Department (astonishing given it was the mid-20th century).

-Mamie was a part of the French Resistance in the Alps during WWII, worked as a medical office manager, and was also extremely interested in aviation.
+Mamie was a part of the French Resistance in the Alps during WWII.
+She worked as a medical office manager.
+Also, she found aviation fascinating.
 We spoke every New Year’s Eve on her birthday since we moved back 17 years ago.
 Mamie was one of the most politically aware people I’ve ever met, even up until she passed away a few weeks ago at age 98.
-I’ll always remember and admire her direct and loving manner, her passion for life, her ability to tell a GREAT story and her abiding faith in God.
+I’ll always remember and admire her direct and loving manner, her passion for life, her ability to tell a GREAT story, and her abiding faith in God.

 Stephanie Ranno, Vice President, Business Development and Account Management